 Once you have determined that an international student satisfies the eligibility requirements for VIRS status, contact your departmental admin to obtain a template for the VIRS letter of invitation (latest update April 2022 attached below).
 This letter should be sent to the student and signed back with both the student's and their home institution faculty advisor's signatures indicating they approve of, and accept the terms of, the study period at Guelph.
 The student can then register for the course "Experiential Learning for Visiting International Research Students" through OpenEd and pay the applicable fees.
 Details of the process and procedures, including Faculty Supervisor Responsibilities, can be found in the document: "University of Guelph Visiting International Research Student Procedures and Responsibilities" *Note, this process should be completed at least one month before the VIRS arrives.

 Please note: VIRS students are Open Learners and as such are not eligible for on-campus housing.
 If a VIRS student is coming to Guelph between May and August they can apply for summer hostel accommodation but otherwise will need to find off-campus accommodation.

 International Students Wishing to come to Guelph as Visiting Research Students

 You must be enrolled full-time in a degree-seeking program at a University outside of Canada and have confirmation from a University of Guelph faculty member willing to supervise you during your time in Canada before you can register as a VIRS.

-You will not be required to pay tuition fees to the University of Guelph but you will be required to pay an application fee of $150 and an additonal $220/month for services including health insurance, bus pass and access to the althetic facilities and other services.
-Fee are payable on a month by month basis regardless of the length of stay or the international research student’s arrival date.
+You will not be required to pay tuition fees to the University of Guelph but you will be required to pay an application fee of $200 and an additional $85/month for services including mandatory health insurance, I.D. card, and library access.
+Fees are payable on a month by month basis regardless of the length of stay or the international research student’s arrival date.
 Whenever possible, visits should be timed to correspond with the start and end of a month in order to avoid incurring extra fees especially for stays which straddle two months.